jkbrzt/macos-fn-toggle/README.md

 # fn.app

-This is an Automator app that toggles the
-**"Use all F1, F2, etc. keys as standard function keys"** option in macOS System Preferences.
-A task that is tedious when done often (which programmers tend to do).
+This is an Automator app that pragmatically toggles the **"Use all F1, F2, etc. keys as standard function keys"** option in macOS System Preferences.
+A task that is tedious when done manually, which especially programmers tend to do often.

 ![keyboard settings](https://github.com/jkbrzt/macos-fn-toggle/blob/master/screenshots/keyboard-settings.png)